East/West (Fargo): Critical reviews

 "East/West" received mostly positive reviews from critics.
 Zack Handlen of The A.V.
 Club gave the episode a "B+" grade and wrote, "I don't think I was ever bored by this, and it feels a bit churlish to criticize something just because it wasn't as good as you wanted it to be.
 But the flaws of 'East/West' feel endemic of the flaws of the season as a whole.
 When it finds time to pay attention to its best characters, it works.
 When it aims bigger, it fumbles.
 'East/West' splits the difference, for better and worse."

 Alan Sepinwall of Rolling Stone wrote, "'East/West', written by Noah Hawley and Lee Edward Colston II, and directed by Mike Uppendahl, is by far the most Coen-y episode of Fargo Season Four, in large part because it's Hawley and company's own attempt to remake The Wizard of Oz."
 Nick Schager of Entertainment Weekly wrote, "'Life is nothing but a competition to be the criminal rather than the victim', reads the Bertrand Russell quote that opens 'East/West'.
 And as Fargos ninth episode suggests, it's a contest in which the participants have very little control."

 Keith Phipps of Vulture gave the episode a 4 star rating out of 5 and wrote, "In 'East/West', Omie begins the episode on a journey to make good on that promise, one that takes him to a middle-of-nowhere gas station somewhere between Kansas City and the town of Liberal, Kansas.
 That's a major development in this season’s storyline, but it also mostly serves as a framing device for the episode, season four's oddest episode and as wild a departure as the series has ever attempted."
 Nick Harley of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "'East/West' was still a fun detour during a mostly by-the-numbers season.
 With just two episodes left, will this be the best Season 4 has to offer?"
 Scott Tobias of The New York Times wrote, "One of the challenges of serialized television shows, especially plot-heavy thrillers like Fargo, is that the demands of moving the various subplots forward can keep individual episodes from having their own distinct flavor.
 The fourth season has fallen into that mid-season trap a little, sacrificing the thematic purposefulness of the early episodes for a little too much plate-spinning.
 It needed an audacious, standalone hour like this week's episode to reassert itself again."

-Connections

-Aside from the numerous connections to the Wizard of Oz, Alice in Wonderland is also referenced, in the scene at the Barton Arms where Satchel follows the white dog down, descending down the staircase to meet a mysterious smoking man.
-In addition, on June 20, 1957, an F5 tornado struck the city of Fargo as well.